bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/ph-survival-horror.md

 ***

 ## Interviews

+This section contains snippets of interviews about the album as a whole.

 > During this period, he and the rest of the five-piece stayed sane by working remotely on ‘Post Human: Survival Horror’, the first in a run of four EPs coming in the next year,